ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ## Setup

-Get the assignment at [TODO: fill Github classroom link].
+Get the assignment at [https://classroom.github.com/a/1bvTt9dk].
 This will make a private-to-you copy of the repository hosted within the course's organization.
-You can also access the public starter code [directly from this public URL]() [TODO: fill] if you don't have or prefer not to use a Github account.
+You can also access the public starter code [directly from this public URL]() [https://github.com/ucsd-compilers-s23/boa-starter] if you don't have or prefer not to use a Github account.

 ## The Boa Language